Rapporter/pander/README.md

   * `cache.mode`: cached results could be stored in an `environment` in _current_ R session or let it be permanent on `disk`.
   * `cache.dir`: path to a directory holding cache files if `cache.mode` set to `disk`.
 Default set to `.cache` in current working directory.
   * `cache.time`: number of seconds to limit caching based on `proc.time`.
 If set to `0`, all R commands, if set to `Inf`, none is cached (despite the `cache` parameter).
-  * `cache.copy.images`: copy images to new files if an image is returned from cache?
-If set to `FALSE` (default) the "old" path would be returned.
+  * `cache.copy.images`: copy images to new file names if an image is returned from the *disk* cache?
+If set to `FALSE` (default), the cached path would be returned.
   * `classes`: a vector or list of classes which should be returned.
 If set to `NULL` (by default) all R objects will be returned.
   * `hooks`: list of hooks to be run for given classes in the form of `list(class = fn)`.
 If you would also specify some parameters of the function, a list should be provided in the form of `list(fn, param1, param2=NULL)` etc. So the hooks would become `list(class1=list(fn, param1, param2=NULL), ...)`.
 See example of [`evals`](#evals) for more details.
 A default hook can be specified too by setting the class to `'default'`.
 This can be handy if you do not want to define separate methods/functions to each possible class, but automatically apply the default hook to all classes not mentioned in the list.
 You may also specify only one element in the list like: `hooks=list('default' = pander.return)`.
 Please note, that nor error/warning messages, nor stdout is captured (so: updated) while running hooks!
   * `length`: any R object exceeding the specified length will not be returned.
 The default value (`Inf`) does not filter out any R objects.